 It was the onrush of change, the shakeups brought by radio and film and the auto, that spooked so many Americans.
 My friend David Chalmers, author of Hooded Americanism, put it neatly to me by phone.
 “They couldn’t blame Henry Ford or Charles Steinmetz [the socialist engineering genius of the General Electric Company], but happily they found ‘the dago on the Tiber” instead.

 But change could not be held back for long.
-In the mid-twenties the Klan’s strength dropped off dramatically, to forty-five thousand by 1930.
+In the mid-twenties the Klan’s strength dropped off dramatically, to 45,000 by 1930.
 There were many reasons.
 One was internal feuding among Klan leaders over control of the organization’s assets.
 Another was the exposure of Klan-led bombings, beatings, threats, and atrocities by courageous newspapers like the Indianapolis Times, the Memphis Commercial Appeal, and the Columbus (Georgia) Enquirer-Sun.
 They resisted boycotts and other forms of pressure in the heart of the enemy’s country and told the truth.
 So did many courageous politicians who repudiated the votes of bigotry.
 Revelations that some Klan officials were given to liquor, loot, and lechery also defaced the “knightly” image.
 The biggest scandal of all sent Grand Dragon Stephenson to jail for the brutal rape of Madge Oberholtzer, a young state employee, who afterward committed suicide.
 Stephenson, outraged that the Indiana authorities did not set him above the law, avenged himself by squealing on his political puppets and ruining their subsequent careers.

-And over time the second Klan was repudiated because it collided with the fundamental American values of inclusiveness and pluralism.
+And, over time, the second Klan was repudiated because it collided with the fundamental American values of inclusiveness and pluralism.
 The trouble is that it also expressed equally durable American attitudes: the ongoing quest for an unalloyed “Americanism,” the perverse pressure to conform to a single majority standard, and the tendency to substitute mob “justice” for the unsatisfying ambiguities of legal verdicts.

 It seems that current historians, unencumbered by having lived through the period’s hostilities, are more inclined to explain than to condemn the Klan of the twenties.
 Most of its members, they suggest, were traditionbound outsiders to the emerging new urban money culture, more frightened than vicious.
 I am unpersuaded, even while acknowledging that “good” people can join “bad” associations out of understandable frustrations.
 But the Klan could not be separated from its hateful implications then, and the Klan spirit cannot be so separated now, however prettified, sanitized, and shorn of wacky costumes and titles.
 Scapegoating of “the other,” assurances that “we” must safeguard our system, our heritage, and our values from “them—these notions inevitably carry implications of violence and repression.

-Yet under certain conditions they can become widespread, unless watched and guarded against.
+Yet, under certain conditions, they can become widespread, unless watched and guarded against.
 As the evidence presented shows, it has happened.
 Here.
 And not so long ago.